Time Management - Use the Pareto Principle to Prioritise Your Priorities

 Time is often what we want more of, yet it is often the thing that slips through our fingers the quickest.
 We are often told that time is money.
 Customers seem to want things yesterday.
 Our bosses often want more from less.

 So how do we cope?
-When everything seems to be a priority how do we priorities what needs to be done first?
+When everything seems to be a priority, how do we prioritise what needs to be done first?
 This blog article answers this question, by applying the Pareto Principle to time management.

 First of all, what is the Pareto Principle?

-• Maybe 20% of your customers provide you with 80% if your companies income.
+- Maybe 20% of your customers provide you with 80% of your company's revenue.

-But it’s important to remember that the Pareto Principle is a rule of thumb rather than being an exact science.
-It’s a way of thinking about things and offers an approach to take.
+It’s important to remember that the Pareto Principle is a rule of thumb rather than an exact science.
+It’s a mindset—a useful way to focus on impact.
 The Pareto Principle is widely used amongst our manufacturing clients when problem solving and by our retail clients when analysing customer behaviours.

 So how can the Pareto Principle be applied to time management and prioritisation?

 Imagine that you have 100 tasks to complete.
-Now ask yourself, ‘Where will I begin?’
-Well, one option would be to start at the top of your to do list and work your way down, perhaps is a chronological order, using the method first come, first served.
-But how would this deal with each task’s level of urgency and importance?
+Now ask yourself: “Where will I begin?”
+One option might be to start at the top of your to-do list and work your way down.
+But how would this address urgency and importance?

-By using the Pareto Principle, you can decide where to begin by asking yourself this question, “Which 20% of the tasks that I need to complete will give me 80% of the impact that I need?’.
-Or even, ‘What 20% of effort will give me 80% outcome?’
+Using the Pareto Principle, you can focus by asking: “Which 20% of my tasks will give me 80% of the impact I need?”
+Or even: “What 20% of effort will give me 80% of the outcome?”

 Try it.
-What have you to lose?
-You have valuable time to gain.
+What have you got to lose?
+You’ve got valuable time to gain.

 Paul Beesley